Easton, PA Bankruptcy Lawyer

 Finally, you must also meet the residency requirements for your state.
 People who plan on filing for bankruptcy in Easton must reside in Pennsylvania for at least 91 out of the 180 days prior to filing, although filers who plan on using the state exemptions over the federal exemptions must have at least two years of residency.

-Our Dauphin County, PA Bankruptcy Lawyers Can Help
+Our Easton, PA Bankruptcy Lawyers Can Help You Today

 It is easy to make a mistake during the filing process, and an error could cost you favorable deductions or even your entire case.
 If you deliberately hide or alter assets, you could even be criminally charged.
 Don’t struggle without support: get experienced legal help.